 As required by the Antarctic Science, Tourism, and Conservation Act of 1996, EPA has issued regulations that provide for the environmental impact assessment of nongovernmental activities (including tourism) in Antarctica, and that coordinate the information review of environmental impact assessments received from other Parties.
 These activities are called for by the Protocol on Environmental Protection to the Antarctic Treaty of 1959.

 EPA works with nations in the Asia-Pacific region to protect the global environment and public health.
-Our work focuses on building the environmental protection capacity of large and developing economies and population centers, including China and Vietnam.
+Our work focuses on building the environmental protection capacity of large and developing economies and population centers, such as Vietnam.
 We also collaborate on multilateral, regional and global initiatives with Australia, Japan, South Korea, Singapore, and Taiwan, and partner with the Asian Development Bank.

 EPA has a long history of scientific cooperation and engagement with experts in Russia, Central Asia, the Caucasus and Ukraine for over 20 years and continues to work with their governments and non-governmental organizations on environment, science and technology issues.

 US EPA’s environmental cooperation in the Middle East focuses on capacity building in environmental governance, water pollution and water security, clean fuels vehicles, and pollution prevention.
 Our most recent activities have focused on solid waste management, public participation and crisis communication in environmental decision-making.

 The three nations of North America are engaged in numerous partnerships to protect our common environment.
 EPA implements environmental agreements and cooperative frameworks both bilaterally and trilaterally with our continental partners.
 Together, our mission is to enhance the quality of life for all citizens and to protect the environment, ecosystems and human health in North America.

 - North American Commission on Environmental Cooperation (CEC)

 - North American Development Bank (NADB)

 EPA’s environmental program in Sub-Saharan Africa is focused on addressing Sub-Saharan Africa’s growing urban and industrial pollution issues impacting people's health, particularly vulnerable populations such as children and the economically disadvantaged.
 Areas of focus include outdoor and indoor air quality, water quality, electronics waste and indoor air from cookstoves.